-Revised draft legislative proposals limit the use of the current employee stock option tax regime and move towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms, effective for stock options granted after 30 June 2021.
-See Equity compensation in the Income determination section for more information.
+Draft legislation limits the use of the current employee stock option tax regime and moves towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms, effective for stock options granted after 30 June 2021.
+See Equity compensation in the Income determination section and our Tax Insights 'New rules on the taxation of employee stock options will be effective July 1, 2021' at www.pwc.com/ca/taxinsights for more information.

 Mutual fund trust redemptions

-Draft legislative proposals address deferral and character conversion benefits realised by mutual fund trust unitholders on redemption of their mutual fund trust units, by denying deductions to mutual fund trusts under certain conditions, for taxation years of mutual fund trusts beginning after 18 March 2019.
+Draft legislation addresses deferral and character conversion benefits realised by mutual fund trust unitholders on redemption of their mutual fund trust units, by denying deductions to mutual fund trusts under certain conditions, for taxation years of mutual fund trusts beginning after 18 March 2019.
 See Capital gains in the Income determination section for more information.

 Draft legislation introduces new Goods and Services Tax/Harmonised Sales Tax (GST/HST) compliance requirements for businesses engaged in various types of e-commerce.
 The provinces of British Columbia, Manitoba, Quebec, and Saskatchewan have announced or implemented similar changes to their provincial sales tax regimes.
 See GST/HST and the digital economy and Provincial retail sales tax (PST) under Consumption taxes in the Other taxes section and our Tax Insights ‘Indirect tax hot topics: Do they impact your business?
 (8 April 2021)’ at www.pwc.com/ca/taxinsights for more information.